PR Action Board Skill

 Triage board written to: /tmp/pr-action-board-{timestamp}.md

-Open the file and set the Action for each PR:
+Open the file and review:

 Phase 4 — Parse Annotations